SAMU's homepage

 Lens body is made of metal and there is no wobbling or anything else strange.
 Build quality is excellent.

-Carl Zeiss/Contax Distagon T* 2.8/28 - front Lens is very compact size: Length 79mm (with C/Y adapter and lens caps, bare lens), diameter 62mm and distance from EOS mount with adapter is 52mm (how much lens extends from camera).
+Carl Zeiss Distagon T* 2.8/28 C/Y - constructions Lens is very compact: Length 79mm (with C/Y adapter and lens caps, bare lens), diameter 62mm and distance from EOS mount with adapter is 52mm (how much lens extends from camera).
 Weight with C/Y adapter and lens caps is 311g, and the lens itself weights 276g.
 Lenses minimum focusing distance is 0.25m.
 Lenses minimum aperture is f/22.
-Lens has X aperture blades.
+Lens has 6 aperture blades, and therefore aperture doesn't stay round when closed down.

 Handling